mecsbalint/IHNtP/README.md

     3. Optionally set up the `spring.jpa.hibernate.ddl-auto` in the `\ihntp-backend\src\main\resources\application.properties` file (by default it is set to `update`).
 2. **Set up, Build and Run Spring Boot Backend**
     1. Set up the `mecsbalint.app.jwtExpirationMs` and `mecsbalint.app.jwtSecret` variables in the `\ihntp-backend\src\main\resources\application.properties` file.
+    2. Optionally you can create an account and registrate your app in [IsThereAnyDeal](https://isthereanydeal.com/apps/my/), and set the `mecsbalint.app.itadApiKey` variable to your IsThereAnyDeal API key.
+Without it the app will run fine but the prices won't be fetched and displayed.
-    2. Open a terminal and navigate to the `\ihntp-backend` folder
+    3. Open a terminal and navigate to the `\ihntp-backend` folder
-    3. Run the `mvnw clean package` command (build the backend application with Maven).
+    4. Run the `mvnw clean package` command (build the backend application with Maven).
-    4. Run the `mvnw spring-boot:run` command (run the backend application).
+    5. Run the `mvnw spring-boot:run` command (run the backend application).
 3. **Install dependencies and Run the React Frontend**
     1. Open a terminal and navigate to the `\ihntp-frontend` folder
     2. Run the `npm install` command (install dependencies)